adamcrampton/support-mailer/README.md

 1. Run npm run dev - this will copy Bootstrap 4 and jQuery into your public directory (via Webpack)

 ## TODO List
-* Update migrations to set default fields and constraints where appropriate
 * Optimise loops + database queries - there's some not-very-good stuff in there

 ## Future Features